tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/操作指南/用户访问控制（ACL 与用户管理）_intl_en.md

 ## Overview
 This document describes how to configure SASL authentication and ACL rules in the CKafka console to enhance access control in public/private network transfers and permission control in production and consumption of resources such as topic.
 >?
-- Kafka offers various security authentication mechanisms, which mainly fall into the SSL and SASL2 categories.
+>- Kafka offers various security authentication mechanisms, which mainly fall into the SSL and SASL2 categories.
 Among them, SASL/PLAIN is an authentication method based on account and password and more commonly used.
 CKafka supports SASL_PLAINTEXT authentication.
-- An access control list (ACL) helps you define a set of permission rules to allow/deny users to read/write topic resources through IPs.
+>- An access control list (ACL) helps you define a set of permission rules to allow/deny users to read/write topic resources through IPs.

 ## Directions

-### Creating instance
+### Step 1.
+Create an instance
 Click **Create** on the instance list page to create and purchase an instance.
 For more information, please see [Creating Instance](https://intl.cloud.tencent.com/document/product/597/32543).

-### Configuring user information
+### Step 2.
+Configure user information
 You can configure user information in two ways: client and CKafka instance.

 #### Client configuration